microsoft/fluentui/rfcs/convergence/native-element-props.md

 - Not clear what happens if a prop may be needed in multiple places
   - Example: if top-level `className` or `id` is passed to the `input`, what happens if they also want to give the root a `className` or `id`?
 - Inconsistent between components (reduces API clarity)
+- It's a breaking change if you want to modify where a prop is applied

-### Option 3
+### Option 3 *(currently reconsidering)*: Use input as `root` and add `wrapper` slot for root DOM element

-> **Reason discarded:** This is similar to the proposed solution and might be worth reconsidering since in some ways it provides slightly better API consistency.
+> This is similar to the proposed solution and might be worth reconsidering since in some ways it provides slightly better API consistency.
+We're currently reconsidering it.

 Let the native input element be the "root" slot, but use a `wrapper` slot as the actual root DOM element.
 This is roughly what the component would look like internally: